Jasbir96/Batches/Web-march-22/react/reels/notes.md

       * Firebase library ka obj
       * firebase config
       * dispatch
+    * go to root Reducer
+    * RootReducer->
+      * import firebase reducer from react-redux-firebase
+      * pass firebaseReducer to it
+    * Store
+      * import compose , applyMiddleware from "redux"
+      * import getFirebase from react-redux-firebaseReducer
+      * import thunk from redux-thunk
+      * use compose applymiddleware and thunk with extr arguments to pass getFirebase
 * Advantages of React-redux-firebase
   * user auth state hold realtime
   * connect redux -> firebase : middleware using thunk -> firebase

 Firestore
 * component -> export fireabse ka logic to middleaware